NikhilMahashabde/Inspirations/README.md

 - **Unit testing with ViTest:** Unit testing is crucial for maintaining code quality and preventing regressions.
 It was mainly used for unit testing React Components.

-## Learnings and Personal Feedback
+## Personal Reflection and Lessons Learned

-- This app served as a the first major Typescript project that I have undertaken however it could have been utilised to a greater extent by delcaring more rigid interfaces/types rather than reuse existing types with optional parameters.
-More planning around types should have been done prior to any code entry.

-- Focusing on development/code quality not quantity/features - As the app grew larger I realised the value of many techniques that I initially did not pay enough attention to e.g.

-  - Rigorously testing for edge cases and thinking of conditions that would lead to broken components such as
-    - Setting limits on inputs
-    - Page view sizes
-    - Data input types / validation / Error checking
-  - Creating better error messages, handling and displaying errors appropriately
-  - Creating more Github 'issues', branches and better commit messages.
+Undertaking this project marked a significant milestone in my journey, representing my first major experience with Typescript.
+Looking back, I realize that the project's potential could have been unlocked further through the establishment of rigorous interfaces and types.
+Relying on existing types with optional parameters, in retrospect, fell short of achieving the clarity that could have been attained.
+A more proactive approach to type planning before plunging into code development would have been invaluable.

+As the application's complexity grew, a fundamental shift occurred in my perspective.
+Quality emerged as the paramount consideration over the mere accumulation of features.
+This realization illuminated a host of techniques that had initially escaped my attention:

+- **Testing for Edge Cases:** I grasped the pivotal significance of rigorous testing, particularly for edge cases that could trigger component failures.
+This included defining input constraints, accommodating varying page view sizes, and implementing robust data input validation and error handling mechanisms.

+- **Error Handling Excellence:** Creating refined error messages and adopting error-handling best practices emerged as essential components of successful development.

+- **Effective Version Control:** I came to appreciate the value of meticulous version control practices.
+This led to the creation of more GitHub issues, branches, and improved commit messages.

-  - Documenting changes for each feature, API, interfaces etc.
+- **Thorough Documentation:** Recognizing the importance of documenting changes for each feature, API, and interface became clear.
+This practice maintained clarity and cohesion within the project.

-- Folder structure - as i worked on the app over time I was severely hampered by disorganised code and as a result gradually started moving into a more organised structure e.g. Splitting up contexts, router, sites/pages, services.
-I also learnt about feature driven folder surcture but Due to limited time and difficulty of reengineering i chose to continue with a pages appraoch.
-- - Splitting code more things into resueable components
+- **Structured Folder Approach:** My project's folder structure underwent a transformation, mirroring my growth.
+Moving from disorganized beginnings to a more structured layout involved dividing contexts, routers, site pages, and services.
+While I explored the idea of a feature-driven folder structure, practical constraints led me to maintain a pages-centric approach due to time limitations and reengineering complexities.

-  - Using and Reusing API call services / Mutations rather than redfining the queries at component level.
+- **Modular Component Design:** I realized the potential of modular component design and advocated for the reuse of API call services and mutations over redundant queries at the component level.
+This highlighted the importance of efficient resource utilization.

-  - Context and Redux - The app was initially started before I had practical knowledge of Redux - in hindsight, due to the complex nature of states used across various features (some of which are currently not enabled), a redux store with actions/dispatch would have led to more orgainsed / clean code
+- **Context and Redux Insight:** The project's evolving complexity led me to comprehend the benefits of Redux, a state management tool.
+In retrospect, adopting a Redux store with actions and dispatch mechanisms could have significantly enhanced code organization.

-  - I should have broken down simple components into a second level to create reuseable parts which accept props/styling rather than reuse base components.
-E.g. Styled components
+- **Enhanced Component Structure:** I recognized the elegance of breaking down simple components into secondary layers.
+This approach fostered reusability, granting the flexibility to accept props and styling, rather than relying solely on basic components.

-Test driven approach would have greatly improve by confidence in testing for bugs, edge cases, functionality etc. but I did not posses the knowlege of testing when the app dvelopment was underway.
+Regarding testing, I now understand the significant potential of a test-driven approach.
+It could have greatly bolstered my confidence in addressing bugs, edge cases, and overall functionality.
+Regrettably, my understanding of testing was not comprehensive during the app's development.

+In conclusion, this journey not only resulted in a functional application but also imparted invaluable lessons.
+These insights include meticulous planning, coherent code organization, comprehensive testing, and an unwavering commitment to development quality.
+As I carry these lessons forward, I am confident that my future projects will be executed with enhanced precision and success.

 ## Contact